DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ## The future needs you

-Sometimes the future just doesn&#39;t happen!
+Sometimes the future just doesn't happen!
 It needs people like you to make the difference.

 Re-enforcing the concept that what matters is not ideas but energy and focus in execution, there are a number of ideas that although brilliant, we still need the right individuals at the right place in order for them to become a reality.